syncthing/docs/users/security.rst

 possible to extract private information from intercepted traffic.
 Currently this is implemented as follows.

 All device to device traffic is protected by TLS.
-To prevent uninvited nodes from joining a cluster, the certificate fingerprint of each node is compared to a preset list of acceptable nodes at connection establishment.
+To prevent uninvited devices from joining a cluster, the certificate fingerprint of each device is compared to a preset list of acceptable devices at connection establishment.
 The fingerprint is computed as the SHA-256 hash of the certificate and displayed in BASE32 encoding to form a reasonably compact and convenient string.